Apply from outside the UK

 If your visa is refused

-If your application is refused you will be notified by UKVI.
-It is important that you immediately forward the notification to the Admissions Team at international@uwe.ac.uk.
+If your application is refused, you will be notified by UKVI.
+You must immediately forward the notification to the Admissions Team at international@uwe.ac.uk.
+Remember to quote your Welcome ID number.

 In some cases an applicant can request a second CAS for a further visa application, time permitting.
 The decision to grant a second CAS is at the discretion of the University.